onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We have to sacrifice ourselves in a metaphorical way - not physically but conceptually.
 You don’t give something else to god - you don’t kill something else in the name of god - that’s easy.
 You kill your conceptual self!
-I’ve already sacrificed my past self - the one which simply wanted to consume, to be entertained, to experience and to live for itself, a godless version with a small mortal, meaningless & nihilistic self
-The self sacrifice of this millenia is not physical - its not about pushing a button and blowing yourself up - it is about the capacity to change your self and your mind, to learn and to grow and to adapt.
+I’ve already sacrificed my past self - the one which simply wanted to consume, to be entertained, to experience and to live for itself, a godless version with a small mortal, meaningless & nihilistic self you change the world by changing yourself - because you are part of the world The self sacrifice of this millenia is not physical - its not about pushing a button and blowing yourself up - it is about the capacity to change your self and your mind, to learn and to grow and to adapt.
 God is judging you based solely on your capacity to change.
 He wants nothing else of you - he wants you to evolve towards him which is a point infinitely far away and moving farther still - thanks to you.
 Because god is the sum of all of us as vectors and the more each and every one of you grows the farther he gets.
 Point towards god and grow.
 That’s it.
 Find god, point towards him, and grow!
 That’s the fucking point of life - it is to align with everyone else towards god.
 Scapegoating is important - how about we sacrifice our old identity instead of someone else - how about doing the hardest & most important thing - to look within and to change our conception of who we are - our story - our sense of self.
 We need to scapegoat the past in order to save the future - not some other (because ultimately there is no other - there is only I - I am who I am).
 We shouldn’t scapegoat some other … we should scapegoat our past in order to save the future - we simply didn’t know any better.
 But now we do - and change is OBLIGATORY.
 This is a one way street towards the gravitational attractor of the omega point - of god
 This is regenesis